 Procedures of Dealing with non- attendance

-- Tutors need to be clear with students that they are expected to attend classes, tutorials and examinations.
+- Tutors need to be clear to students that they are expected to attend classes, tutorials and examinations.
 Tutors should point out that students may be removed from their course if they fail to attend regularly.

 Such contact will: